shashwatak/EarthStation/README.md

 Serial Hardware Interfacing
 ---------------------
 With the goal of keeping the motor control logic as modular as possible, one can add motor control logic to this project with relative ease.
-Simply define the serial

 The hardware logic should be a self executing function that returns the following functions in a uniquely named global value:
 ```javascript